Donny-C-1/sorcemoola/CONTRIBUTING.md

 <!-- omit in toc -->
-# Contributing to Template Repository
+# Contributing to Sorcemoola

 First off, thanks for taking the time to contribute! ❤️

-All types of contributions are encouraged and valued.
-See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
-Please make sure to read the relevant section before making your contribution.
-It will make it a lot easier for us maintainers and smooth out the experience for all involved.
-The community looks forward to your contributions. 🎉
+All contributions are welcome and appreciated. 🎉

 > And if you like the project, but just don't have time to contribute, that's fine.
 There are other easy ways to support the project and show your appreciation, which we would also be very happy about:
 > - Star the project